-His test site was a professors’ database (the code is here and the site is here).
+His test site was a professors’ database (the code is here).
 Dom also wrote some helpful posts on the dev blog like this one.

 Neither site is being maintained now, which just confirms that it is harder to run a site than to start it.
 This is not a failing, though.
 The creation of these sites, along with Chetan and Dom’s feedback, helped us understand where improvements needed to be made.
 In the course of one summer, PopIt became much more mature.

 Edmund attended a follow-up ‘mentors’ summit’ at the Googleplex in California – he found it very helpful to compare notes with other organisations and find out what had worked best for them all, and he made some good contacts too.